What's the meaning of QR code & how does a QR code work?

 Free QR code generators differ in terms of quality and the features they offer, so we encourage you to shop around.
 Look for one that lets you choose the sort of data you’d like to encode, e.g. website URL, video, text, map location, contact information, etc. You probably also want the option of creating a dynamic QR code, which means it can be updated or edited later.
 Whatever QR generator you select, we advise you to test the QR code to make sure it works before printing it or sharing it with others!
 If you plan to create QR codes regularly, it may be worth subscribing to a paid QR tool.

-Good to know: Google Chrome recently added the option to create a QR code for a website as one way of sharing the page’s URL, and browsers such as Firefox offer QR code generators as add-ons or extensions.
+Good to know: Google Chrome offers the option to create a QR code for a website as one way of sharing the page’s URL, and browsers such as Firefox offer QR code generators as add-ons or extensions.

 Images: 1&1/Pexals